 Where do I find details about upcoming maintenance?

-If you sign up for a maintenance notification by email, the notification is sent to your email one week before maintenance is scheduled.
+If you sign up for a maintenance notification by email, the notification is sent to your email at least one week before maintenance is scheduled.
 If you want to set an email filter for notifications, the email title is "Upcoming maintenance for your Cloud SQL instance instancename".

 There are also a few places in the Console where you can see if an instance is scheduled for a maintenance update: